What’s Better Canary, Angee, Nest Cam, or Nest IQ?By - 10/26/2018

 Video Quality – Who is the best?

-While Canary, Piper, and Angee offer many built-in features, the primary feature of all four units is video surveillance.
-All offer FHD video (even Dropcam thanks to a recent change).
-That said, as Canary Flex is an indoor/outdoor camera, I’ve compared it in greater detail to the Nest Cam Outdoor separately.
-You can check that out here.
-They all also offer night vision, the only exception being Piper, Piper nv’s predecessor.
+While Canary, Nest Cam, and Angee offer many built-in features, the primary feature of all of the cameras is video surveillance.
+All offer FHD video while Nest Cam IQ takes it a step further by offering a 4K image sensor (8 Megapixels) backed by a 12x digital zoom and night vision.
+(As Canary Flex is an indoor/outdoor camera, I’ve compared it in greater detail to the Nest Cam Outdoor here.)
 While there are subtle differences between the units, all offer a reliable experience.

 Video Quality Winner?

-The winner for video is Nest Cam.
-Nest decided to focus on one thing and they got it right.
-The camera offers night vision and bank-level encryption.
+The winner for video is Nest Cam IQ followed by Nest Cam.
+Nest decided to focus on one thing, and they got it right.
+The original camera offers night vision and bank-level encryption.
 It also has 8x zoom.
-However, Canary is a close second and the picture quality is truly stunning.
-It’s important to remember that there is so much more to picture quality than resolution.
-In testing the cameras available, these two options are superior to Piper.
-Angee is, of course, TBD.
+As already mentioned, the IQ bumps this up to a 12x zoom backed by a 4K image sensor.
+However, Canary is a close third, and the picture quality is fantastic.

 |Door / Window Sensors|